Washington Federal's fourth-quarter fiscal 2014 (ended Sep 30)

 In 2007, Washington Federal acquired First Federal Banc of the

 Southwest Inc. Further, in 2008, the company acquired First Mutual

 Bancshares Inc. In 2010, the company acquired all the deposits of

-In Jun 2012, Washington Federal completed the divestiture of two
+In 2012, Washington Federal completed the divestiture of two of

-of its branches located in El Paso, TX.
-The sale included $19
+its branches located in El Paso, TX.
+Further, the company acquired

 national bank charter after receiving approval from the Office of